Tencha from Shogyokuen | green tea

 TASTING NOTES: nori, sautéed bok choy, young apricot

 Tencha is the leaf used for making matcha.
 It's grown under shade to avoid bitterness, then steamed, dried without rolling, and turned into flakes.
+Very potent, full of umami, thick brew.
 You can enjoy tencha as tea or even try grinding it yourself.

 PACKAGING: